Nano Banana Prompts for Landscapes (2026)

 4. Missing Atmospheric Depth

-Real landscapes have atmospheric perspective — distant objects appear lighter, bluer, and less detailed due to atmosphere.
+Real landscapes have atmospheric perspective: distant objects appear lighter, bluer, and less detailed due to atmosphere.
 Add "layers fading into haze" or "mountains softening into distance" to trigger this effect.
+Without it, foreground and background appear at the same visual distance.

 5. No Compositional Structure